WD catcher named to Super Team for 3rd straight season

 The IHSBCA Super Team includes the top 16 players in the state.

 Western Dubuque senior pitcher Sam Goodman earned a first-team utility spot on the IHSBCA’s Class 4A all-state team, and Dyersville Beckman senior outfielder Owen Grover made the first team in Class 2A.
-Second-team accolades went to Dubuque Senior senior shortstop Sam Link in Class 4A and Beckman senior pitcher and Cascade senior catcher Riley Reed in Class 2A.
+Second-team accolades went to Dubuque Senior senior shortstop Sam Link in Class 4A and Beckman senior pitcher Carter Petsche and Cascade senior catcher Riley Reed in Class 2A.

 Goodman, a four-year starter for the Bobcats, batted .306 (41-for-134) with five doubles, one triple, 20 RBIs and 42 stolen bases in 46 attempts.
 He went 6-4 with a 0.67 ERA and 61 strikeouts in 63 innings of work to earn first-team all-state honors for the second consecutive season.
 He earned second-team all-state honors from the IPSWA last week and collected MVP honors for the Large Schools East squad in the IHSBCA All-Star Series this weekend in Carroll.